Skip to main content

 Get started

-Run Dependency Radar in your project, then explore the report locally.
-Analyse it further if you want deeper insights.
+Run Dependency Radar in your project, view the example report first, or start with an offline scan if you want no registry calls.

 npx dependency-radar